4005cmd19/service-provider/README.md

 `git clone -b dev --single-branch https://github.com/4005cmd19/service-provider.git`

+Make sure to remove any sensitive information from `event.json` before committing changes.

 When changes are finalised and working, create a pull request into `main`.

 Make sure that the event object contains all the parameters that the function needs.